 One of our daughters-in-law, Jo, had spent half a year living with a French family in Dintillat, nineteen years ago when she was a schoolgirl, but had lost contact with them.
 She had given us a note with their names, in the hope that we would be able to find them.

-As we entered the village there was not a soul in sight, only to be expected at lunchtime on Sunday.
+As we entered the village there was not a soul in sight, which was only to be expected at lunchtime on Sunday.

 Then a car drove past and stopped at a house, so we pursued it and when the driver got out, we showed him the note, whereupon to our amazement he said yes, of course he knew them, and he would take us up to their house himself.